Quantum Error Correction for Beginners: Quantum error correction with stabiliser codes

-As with the 7-qubit code, projecting an arbitrary state into a $+1$ eigenstate of these operators define the two, logical basis states $\ket{0}_L$ and $\ket{1}_L$, with the operator $\bar{Z} = ZZZZZ$, fixing the state to either $\ket{0}_L$ or $\ket{1}_L$.
+In an identical way to the 7-qubit code, projecting an arbitrary state into a $+1$ eigenstate of these operators define the two logical basis states, $\ket{0}_L$ and $\ket{1}_L$.
+The logical operator, $\bar{Z} = ZZZZZ$, then fixes the state to either $\ket{0}_L$ or $\ket{1}_L$.
 Therefore, calculating $\ket{0}_L$ from some initial un-encoded state requires us to project the initial state into a $+1$ eigenstate of these operators.
-If we take the initial, un-encoded state as $\ket{00000}$, then it already is a $+1$ eigenstate of $\bar{Z}$.
+If we take the initial, un-encoded state as $\ket{00000}$, then it is already a $+1$ eigenstate of $\bar{Z}$.
 Therefore, to find $\ket{0}_L$ we simply calculate,

 up to normalization.
 Expanding out this product, we find,